Hamburger

 Employment contracts

-Written employment agreements are common but not mandatory, except in the case of fixed-term contracts.
-The employer must provide a written statement of the core working conditions within various deadlines depending on the particular contract condition (partly no later than the first day of work and partly within 1 week or 1 month of commencement of employment).
+Written employment agreements are common but not mandatory.
+However, there are numerous obligations to provide evidence which, although they have no impact on effectiveness, can result in fines if they are breached.
+For example the employer must provide a written statement of the core working conditions within various deadlines depending on the particular contract condition (partly no later than the first day of work and partly within 1 week or 1 month of commencement of employment).
 This must be signed wet ink.
 Alternatively, the employment agreement can be signed wet ink.

 Probationary periods